Kresky/GW2MysticForgeMacro/README.md

 An incredibly simple AutoHotKey script for use in Guild Wars 2 that saves the coordinates of your cursor 2 times (One for the "Refill" button, and one for the "Forge" button) and then automatically presses these 2 buttons in a loop.

 ## How to use it
-The script needs to know the location of the 5 buttons it has to press.
-(The four materials, and the "Forge" button) All the user has to do is hover over the needed locations and press the associated buttons (these can be changed) **The steps are as follows:**
+The script needs to know the location of the refill and forge buttons that it has to press.
+All the user has to do is hover over the needed locations and press the associated buttons (these can be changed) **The steps are as follows:**
 1. **Ctrl + Q** - Saves the location of the refill button